2-REC/hugo-mywebsite/content/pro/akka/dct-poc/index.md

 <b>DESCRIPTION</b><br>
 Following the needs from TOYOTA MOTOR EUROPE for a drawing comparison tool, AKKA was in charge of developing a Proof-Of-Concept application (jointly to producing a [feasibility study document](/pro/akka/dct-feasibility) in order to showcase its expertise.<br>
-The prrof-of-concept tool allows a user to compare two revisions of a drawing by highlighting their differences.
+The proof-of-concept tool allows a user to compare two revisions of a drawing by highlighting their differences.
 The process is streamlined and assists the engineers while still giving them full control over the results, greatly easing and improving their work.<br>
 Following the offer and prototype development, AKKA was chosen by TME for the development of the [full scale project](/pro/tme/dct).<br>
 Additionnally, the prototype was presented at the AKKA Awards contest, and was selected for the final in Berlin, where it reached the 2nd place.<br>